azuline/rose/README.md

 _Work in Progress.
 See [Issue #1](https://github.com/azuline/rose/issues/1) for the current state._

-A virtual filesystem music library and a music metadata manager.
+A virtual filesystem for music and metadata improvement tooling.

-## The Virtual Filesystem Library
+## The Virtual Filesystem

 Rosé reads a source directory of albums like this: